Reconciling scaling of the optical conductivity of cuprate superconductors with Planckian resistivity and specific heat: Discussion

 In recent works \cite{Georges-2021, Gourgout-2022}, Planckian behavior has also been put forward as an explanation for the observed unconventional temperature dependence of the in-plane and $c$-axis Seebeck coefficient of Nd-LSCO.
 In these works, the same scaling form of the inelastic scattering rate than the one used here was used, modified by a particle-hole asymmetry parameter.
 For simplicity, this asymmetry parameter was set to zero in the present article.
-We have checked, as detailed in Appendix~\ref{app:ph-asymmetry}, that our results and analysis are unchanged if this asymmetry parameter is included, as is expected from the fact that optical spectroscopy measures particle-hole excitations and is thus rather insensitive to the value of the particle-hole asymmetry parameter.
+We have checked, as detailed in \SIS~\ref{app:ph-asymmetry}, that our results and analysis are unchanged if this asymmetry parameter is included, as is expected from the fact that optical spectroscopy measures particle-hole excitations and is thus rather insensitive to the value of the particle-hole asymmetry parameter.

 Finally, we note for completeness that a power-law behavior of the optical conductivity has also been observed in other materials, including quasi one-dimensional conductors \cite{Schwartz-1998, Pashkin-2006, Lavagnini-2009, Lee-2005} with $\nu^*\sim 1.5$, and three-dimensional conductors \cite{Cao-1997, Kostic-1998, Dodge-2000, Mena-2003} with $\nu^*\sim 0.5$.
-In the former case, Luttinger liquid behavior provides an explanation for the observed behavior at intermediate frequencies \cite{Schwartz-1998}, while the interpretation of the power-law behavior for materials such as Sr/CaRuO$_3$ is complicated by a high density of low-energy interband transitions \cite{Dang-2015}.
+In the former case, Luttinger-liquid behavior provides an explanation for the observed power law at intermediate frequencies \cite{Schwartz-1998}, while the interpretation of the power-law behavior for materials such as Sr/CaRuO$_3$ is complicated by a high density of low-energy interband transitions \cite{Dang-2015}.

 Summarizing, our results demonstrate a rather remarkable consistency between experimental observations based on optical spectroscopy, resistivity and specific heat, all being consistent with $\nu=1$ Planckian behavior and $\omega/T$ scaling.
 We have explained the long-standing puzzle of an apparent power law of the optical spectrum over an intermediate frequency range and related the non-universal apparent exponent to the inelastic coupling constant.
 Looking forward, it would be valuable to extend our measurements and analysis to other cuprate compounds at doping levels close to the pseudogap quantum critical point.
 Our findings provide compelling evidence for the quantum critical behavior of electrons in cuprate superconductors.
 This raises the fundamental question of what is the nature of the associated quantum critical point, and its relation to the enigmatic pseudogap phase.